Kwaza-ICT/kwaza-ict.github.io/docs/ai/ml/trainning-data.md

  - Training set: Data used to train the model
  - Validation set: Data used to tune the model hyperparameters
  - Test set: Data used to evaluate the model performance

+## Feature Engineering

+The process of using Domain knowledge to select and transform raw data into meaning.

+ - We can do feature Engineerning on structured data